A Jack Russell Terrier Italian Greyhound mix is not a designer dog, but fanciers are keen to learn its potential as the next-generation family pet.

 - Show a moderate tendency to bark

 Jack Russell & Italian Greyhound mixes have short, smooth coats.
 An individual can have a moderate, sparse, or absent undercoat.
-Some dogs have hard coats, while others have fur that feels velvety soft.
+Some dogs have hard coats, while others have velvety soft fur.

 In dogs with significant underfur, the coat is weather-resistant.
 Most dogs of this cross do not have much of an undercoat and are especially sensitive to the cold.